risherlock/FloatSat/README.md

 ## Contact

-If you find any issues with the content of this repository (such as dead hyperlinks) or would like to make improvements, please feel free to either create a GitHub issue or submit a pull request.
+If you find any issues with the content of this repository (such as confusing instructions or dead hyperlinks) or would like to make improvements, please feel free to either create a GitHub issue or submit a pull request.
 I highly encourage you to reach out if you need any assistance or guidance on RODOS, or for any other questions related to firmware development for FloatSat.
-My email is metrictensor221b@gmail.com.
+My email is [metrictensor221b@gmail.com](mailto:metrictensor221b@gmail.com).

 <div align="right">
   - Rishav